Can Cats Eat Pine Nuts? Potential Health Benefits & Risks

 Are Pine Nuts Toxic for Cats?

-No, pine nuts are not toxic for cats.
-However, if they eat many of them, it could cause digestive issues due to the high amount of fat pine nuts contain.
+No, pine nuts are not toxic for cats according to any studies.
+However, if they eat too many, it could cause digestive issues due to the high amount of fat pine nuts contain.
 Cats typically don’t (or, at least, shouldn’t) eat diets rich in fat, so the amount of fat here could make them ill.
-In fact, too much could lead to pancreatitis.

-We should also note that you should always be careful in giving any nut to your cat.
+We should also note that you should always be careful in giving any seed or nut to your cat.
 Cats have a higher risk of choking on nuts because they are small.
-They are also more prone to having them cause obstructions in the intestine, esophagus, or stomach.
+They could cause obstructions in the intestine, esophagus, or stomach if eaten with the shell.

 What Happens if My Cat Eats a Lot of Pine Nuts?

-If your cat somehow manages to get their paws on a whole bunch of pine nuts, you should keep an eye on them and watch for any of the symptoms listed above.
-If you notice any, you should immediately take your cat to the vet to have them checked out.
-Also, be sure your pet is getting enough water as they will likely be dehydrated.
-Finally, make sure your cat doesn’t consume any more pine nuts until the symptoms disappear.
+If your cat somehow manages to get their paws on a whole bunch of pine nuts, you should contact your vet and follow their advice because the risk depends on your cat’s health.
+If you notice any signs, such as drooling, vomiting, diarrhea, lack of appetite, or lethargy, you should immediately take your cat to the vet to have them checked out.

-Are There Other Nuts That Are Safe for Cats?
+Are There Any Nuts That Are Safe for Cats?

 - Plain, unsalted peanuts outside the shell